FAQ on BiDaE Products

 The work performed by BPS platform is done collaboratively by two types of components: tags and location beacons (Lbeacons) as shown below.
 Both are low-cost Bluetooth devices.

 Tags Each tag has a universally unique ID.
 BOT uses tags to make objects to be located and tracked visible to the system.
 This is done by having a tag attached to (or worn by) every object and storing in the server an association of the tag ID with the object ID/name.

-The horizontal location accuracy of BOT depends on the size of the coverage areas of individual Lbeacons and to a lesser extent on their density: Generally speaking, BOT aims to bring the user to within sight of sought-after objects: Lbeacons are configured to achieve no more than 3-5 meters or 5-10 meters horizontal accuracy.
-This is often referred to as bed-level/desk-level or room-level accuracy, respectively.
+The vertical location of every tag reported by BPS is in terms of the floor level on which the tag is.
+This data is always accurate.
+The horizontal location accuracy of BOT depends on the size of the coverage areas of individual Lbeacons and to a lesser extent on their density: Sometimes, you want BOT to bring you to within the sight of sought-after objects.
+In this case, Lbeacons are configured to achieve no more than 3-5 meters or 5-10 meters horizontal accuracy.
+This is referred to as bed-level/desk-level or room-level accuracy, respectively.
 In hospitals and other healthcare facilities, this configuration is typically used for areas such as emergency department and patient wards.

 A BOT may be configured to provide zone-level accuracy (i.e., a lower location accuracy of 10-20 meters or more) in all or some areas.
 This setting is usually used when the goal is to determine whether the sought-after object is in the building, or on which floor, in which patient ward or which part of a ward.
 Because fewer Lbeacons are needed to cover areas requiring zone level accuracy, the cost of BOT is reduced accordingly.